uiuc-ae353/uiuc-ae353.github.io/design_project_1.md

 - It must tell a story that shows you have found and explored something that interests you.
 - It must acknowledge and cite any sources.
 - It should preferably be about 5 pages in length — it will be hard to show off your work with anything shorter, and it will be hard to keep readers’ attention with anything longer.
   You may never have used LaTeX before.
-That’s fantastic!
+Don't be afraid!
 Help will be provided, and you will learn a lot.
 You will submit the PDF document produced using LaTeX.
 In particular, we recommend using [Overleaf](https://www.overleaf.com/), an easy to use web-based LaTeX editor.

 You may organize your report however you like, but a natural structure might be to have sections titled Introduction, Model, Design, Results, and Conclusion.